katahiromz/RisohEditor/README.md

     - Add Korean translation.
 - v.5.5.1 (2021.XX.YY)
     - Upgraded windres to 2.36.
-    - You can install RisohEditor into C:\Program Files.
     - The menu items of BITMAP or OWNERDRAW can be compiled.

 ## Contact Us